Do you like to smile? Well, be serious for a moment!

 Smile at Your Own Risk

 I never thought much about the act of smiling — to smile or not to smile — I just sort of do it.
 It comes naturally, without contemplation.
 But here in Yerevan, the capital of Armenia, you’d better think about it.
 Smiling here is serious business.
 Just walk the streets and you’ll see what I mean.
 What a grim, somber lot they are.
 People will look at you, scrutinize your clothes, but not make eye-contact.
 This is not because they don’t like your coat, but because you are a stranger and probably a bad one (and actually, no, they don’t like your coat).
 With ‘stranger’ I do not mean ‘foreigner’ only.
 I mean stranger as in unknown-person-not-belonging-to-my-clan.

-As you live and learn in this country, you become familiar with certain signs that you are accepted, that you belong, that people like you.
+As you live and learn in this country (expat confusion galore), you become familiar with certain signs that you are accepted, that you belong, that people like you.
 This is when they start tacking the word jahn onto your name when they address you.
 My Armenian friends call me Karen-jahn.
 Fortunately, I’ve been able to make some.
 And what’s true about Armenians, once you’ve been accepted, you’re a friend for life.
 They’ll give you a kidney of you need one.

 In the last couple of years here in Armenia I have adapted my street behavior and do what the locals do, which mostly means you ignore everybody.
 I do not make eye contact when I step outside my gate.
 I do not smile.
 I’m turning into a somber person.
 I can feel my serotonin drying up by the minute.
 This is depressing.
 Is there no way out of this?

-Soon I get my chance.
 About a week after I make my new resolution I leave the house to buy eggs (dzoo) at the corner store.
 I go out the gate into the street and find that just to the right of our gate a woman is standing, waiting for something or somebody.
-A woman of post-menopausal sturdiness, she is very properly dressed, neat as a pin in a 1950’s vintage suit.
+A woman of post-menopausal sturdiness, she is very properly dressed, neat as a pin in a 1980’s vintage suit.
 Every hair in place, shoes polished, handbag in her hand, scowling into space, ignoring me.

 She’s right there as I close the gate, impossible not to see, and I have to pass right by her to go to the shop to buy the dzoo.

 I do not know her and I’m supposed to walk by her as if she’s nothing but air.
 That’s how it’s done.
 However, I’m now on a quest to inject more smiles into the environment and I do what comes naturally: I smile at her to acknowledge her presence, her humanbeingness, her right to exist in the world.

 “Barev dzez,” I say nicely, looking right into her eyes for an instant as I tell her hello.

-She stares at me blankly, does not respond, and then, with a look of utter disdain, glances up to examine my hair, then down the length of my body to my shoes, then back up again.
+She stares at me coldly, does not respond, and then, with a look of icy disdain, glances up to examine my hair, then down the length of my body to my (unpolished) shoes, then back up again.
 Without making eye contact, she turns her head sideways away from my face, pursing her lips in contempt and disapproval.

 It is a magnificent display of rejection.